nesevis/exhaust/README.md

 The reducer drove the first `increment` into the sequential prefix (proving it doesn't need to be concurrent), leaving only two concurrent increments as the minimal race.

 > [!Note]
-> The cooperative scheduler interleaves at `await` boundaries only.
+> The cooperative scheduler interleaves at `await` suspension points only.
 A race between two statements with no `await` between them is invisible to this tool.
 Use Thread Sanitizer for purely synchronous races.

 ### Settings